 Voting for Direct Democracy

-As the People's Administration is proposing a reform from partisan politics to people politics, it is not required by the Electoral Commission that we field candidates in order to form a government that complies with our parliamentary reforms.
-It is though required that ballot papers legally reflect a majority vote for the People's Administration in the next UK general election.
+As the People's Administration is proposing a reform from partisan politics to people politics, it is not required by the Electoral Commission that we field candidates in a general election in order to form an administration that complies with our constitution and proposed parliamentary reforms.
+However, it is though required that ballot papers reflect a majority vote for the People's Administration in the next UK general election.

-• As any changes to the ballot paper can only be recommended by a sitting government and approved and implemented by Parliament - it is obvious that no sitting partisan government would ever recommend reforms to the ballot paper that would enable for direct democracy and the defeat of that government itself, along with the partisan structure that supports it.
+• As any changes to the ballot paper can only be recommended by a sitting government and approved and implemented by Parliament, it is obvious that no sitting partisan government would ever recommend reforms to the ballot paper that would enable for true and direct democracy and the defeat of that government itself, along with the partisan structure that supports it.

-Doing this is in accordance with Electoral Commission rules and it will be counted and published by the Ministry of Justice but, initially as a void ballot paper.
+Doing this is in accordance with Electoral Commission rules and it will be counted and published by the Ministry of Justice but initially, as a spoiled/void ballot paper.

 People's Administration's Legal Argument:

-Our legal argument that PA-void ballot papers representing a vote for direct democracy should not be rejected is based upon 15 key currently-accepted EC and EPE points of ballot paper legislation:
+Our legal argument that PA-spoiled/void ballot papers representing a vote for reform to direct democracy should be accepted is based upon 14 currently-accepted fundamental UN, Electoral Commission and European Parliamentary Election points of ballot paper and election legislation:

-3. There is no EC or EPE ruling that states [even in vague terms] that a vote can only represent a candidate or party listed on the ballot paper itself.
+5. There is no EC or EPE ruling that states [even in vague terms] that a vote can only represent a candidate or party listed directly on the ballot paper itself.

-7. In our opinion, ballot papers made void by placing the letters 'PA' in the header will be a clear, discernable and certain vote for the People's Administration [a registered party] and therefore, not void because they will represent the clear, discernable and certain intention of the voter to elect a particular registered party.
+8. In our opinion, ballot papers made void by placing the letters PA in the header will be a clear, discernable and certain vote for the People's Administration [a registered party] and therefore, not void because they will represent the clear, discernable and certain intention of the voter to elect a particular registered party.

-8. In our opinion, the legal principals of democracy should take precedence over out-dated procedure and beaurocracy because, if current parliamentary procedure is deemed more important than majority opinion of parliamentary procedure, then the majority are being ignored in favour of the minority and this is undemocratic.
-As the Ministry of Justice often quotes that the strengthening of democracy is its justification for implementing new legislation, then it would surely have to amend electoral legislation to include a vote for the People's Administration and reform to direct democracy on the same basis.
+9. In our opinion, the legal and ethical principals of democracy and the expressed will of the people as the basis for the authority of government should take precedence over ballot paper design and layout because if current parliamentary and election procedure is deemed more important than the expressed will of the people as the authority of government, then the majority are being oppressed in favour of an extreme minority [Parliament].
+As the Ministry of Justice often quotes the strengthening of democracy as its justification for implementing new legislation, then it would surely have to give way to the People's Administration and reform to direct democracy on the same basis.

 a] Want of official mark